 View photos from ROADSHOW'S visit to Eugene on Saturday, June 4, 2011.

 "Eugene, Ore."
-(Hour Two) - In Eugene, Oregon, host Mark L. Walberg joins appraiser Jeffrey Schrader at the Willamette Heritage Center at the Mill, site of the former Thomas Kay Woolen Mill, to discuss the history and current values of World War I uniforms.
+(Hour Two) - Host Mark L. Walberg joins appraiser Jeffrey Schrader at the Willamette Heritage Center at the Mill, site of the former Thomas Kay Woolen Mill, to discuss the history and current values of World War I uniforms.